USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 Below are the rules specific to this cutting area:

-* The entrance opens at 2:30 p.m.
+* The entrance opens at 9 a.m.
 You must leave the cutting area by 4 p.m.
 * Chains or 4WD vehicles are required.
 (No AWD vehicles.)
 * Snowmobiles, motorcycles and ATVs are prohibited.
 * Chainsaws are prohibited.